 Let’s say you run a law firm that uses Google Analytics, and you also use a marketing automation platform to see what happens before and after prospects fill out a lead form online.
 You’re able to track how many people click the phone number listed on your sit, but that’s all your marketing tools can tell you.
 By adding call tracking to your marketing stack, you could have as much — if not more — post-conversion data for your calls as you do for your lead forms.

 For example, you could use call recording to automatically qualify leads based on keywords, allowing you to focus on following up with the best of the best prospects.
-You could also use AI keyword tracking to comb your calls for frequently used keywords, and then optimize your campaigns based on those keywords.
+You could also use Conversation Intelligence to comb your calls for frequently used keywords, and then optimize your campaigns based on those keywords.
 Both of these tools help save you time and provide deeper insight than you’d get from a lead form alone.

 At the end of the day, phone calls aren’t going anywhere for small businesses — nor should you want them to.
 AI is making phone calls an even more useful lead and data source, and call tracking tools can help you harness the power of it.